Installing Dual TLS Certificates and Running TLS

 So, there were two advantages for ECC: much higher performance, and expected resistance to sudden obsolescence when quantum computers appear.
 Certificate authorities began issuing dual certificates for sites: one based on ECC which newer clients would prefer for performance, and RSA as a fall-back.

-Since then, cryptographers have discovered that ECC will be just as susceptible as RSA to attack by quantum computers.
+Since then, cryptographers have discovered that ECC will be slightly more susceptible than RSA to attack by quantum computers.
 But ECC still has a performance advantage.

 Let's Encrypt